Let’s face it. There’s a lot to be stressed about these days.

 Talk to Your Doctor

 In some cases, you may need medical care to help manage chronic stress.
-If you suffer from chronic stress, get your hearing checked by an audiologist annually to keep track of how it’s impacting your hearing.
+If you suffer from chronic stress, get your hearing checked by a hearing specialist annually to keep track of how it’s impacting your hearing.
+Talk to you doctor if you experience the symptoms of tinnitus

 It could just push you to find a solution to all that stress.